yaadlabs/DAO/docs/overview.md

 `dao/dao-test` imports all the tests from the `dao/dao-specs` directory and runs them using the `tasty` testing library.

 `dao/dao-lib` contains the core of the application, including the DAO validator and minting policy scripts, as well as utility functions shared across the modules.
-The scripts are contained in the following modules - `Dao.ConfigurationNft.Script`, `Dao.Vote.Script`, `Dao.Treasury.Script`, `Dao.Tally.Script`, `Dao.Index.Script`.
+The scripts are contained in the following modules - `Dao.Configuration.Script`, `Dao.Vote.Script`, `Dao.Treasury.Script`, `Dao.Tally.Script`, `Dao.Index.Script`.

 The application's types are contained in the `types` directory.
 The use of the `Lambda Buffers` library for representing these types allows us to circumvent some of the common issues, such as encoding errors, encountered when sharing types between the on-chain and the off-chain.